agg23/openfpga-SNES/README.md

 #### BSX

 BSX ROMs must be patched to run without BIOS.
 The BSX BIOS is not currently supported

+### Savestates/Memories/Sleep

+> **Warning**: Not supported

+Savestates/Memories/Sleep are not supported by any FPGA SNES core.
+Not this one, not the MiSTer core it's ported from, not the Analogue Super NT one.

+**Support for savestates will _not_ be coming** to any of these cores.
+Do not ask.
+If you would like to learn more, see [issue #59](https://github.com/agg23/openfpga-SNES/issues/59) and [this discussion on the MiSTer forums](https://misterfpga.org/viewtopic.php?t=4944).

 ### Video